hemavars/HALF_ADDER_SUBTRACTOR/README.md

 Implementation-of-Half-Adder-and-Half Subtractor-circuit
 ```
-Developed by: KAVINRAJA D
+Developed by: HEMAVARSHINI A
-RegisterNumber: 212222240047
+RegisterNumber: 25017769
 ```

 **AIM:**